KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - Gives execute perms for all subdirectories 12-directory_permissions - Creates a directory with 751 permissions
-13-change_group - changes the group owner of hello to school
+13-change_group - changes the group owner of hello to school 100-change_owner_and_group - Changes owner and group of file to Vincent.Staff